Jrace94/holbertonschool-low_level_programming/variables_if_else_while/README.md

-Different combinations of two digits
+Different combinations of three digits